artainmo/web-development/back-front-end/ruby/README.md

 The before and after methods have to be used, they can take an URL pattern or not to specify on what routes it will execute.

-## Handlers
+### Handlers
-Handlers are top-level methods available in Sinatra to take care of common HTTP routines such as halting, passing, redirecting, manipulare cookies, access HTTP request params.
+Handlers are top-level methods available in Sinatra to take care of common HTTP routines such as halting, passing, redirecting, manipulate cookies, access HTTP request params.